Top 5 Best Lighting Equipment For YouTube Videos

 How to Set Up Your Lighting Equipment

-A good, basic starting point is to have your subject in the middle of the two lights, which should be placed at a slight angle – think of a shallow triangle, with your subject at the head, and the two lights each forming the other point.
-Here’s a diagram:
+A good, basic starting point is to have your subject in the middle of the two lights, which should be placed at a slight angle, think of a shallow triangle, with your subject at the head, and the two lights each forming the other points.
+This ensures your subject is lit from the front and sides evenly.

 Approx. Cost